 These times are unprecedented.
-It seems as though COVID-19 has turned the world on its head, yielding public health emergency responses that have left us feeling uncertain, exposed, and frightened.
-With so much ambiguity there is one thing for certain: being in a constant state of distress is unhealthy for both body and mind.
+COVID-19 turned the world on its head, yielding public health emergency responses that leave many feeling uncertain, exposed, and frightened.
+With so much ambiguity there is one thing for certain: being in a constant state of distress is harmful for both your body and mind.

-Fortunately, we have one of the most powerful tools for healing at our fingertips: laughter.
+Fortunately, we have one of the most powerful tools for healing at our fingertips: laughter!
 There is plenty of clinical evidence to support the health benefits of laughter.
 And though it may seem like encouraging laughter at this time is not appropriate, there is a place for it.
-Chronic stress is harmful to our health, and humor is a tool used by the brain to help manage and redirect a hyper-stress response.
-We know that having a good belly laugh brings feelings of relief throughout the body.
-And perhaps a good way to deal with difficult times is finding humor in some of the absurdity of the situation.
-If you can sensibly adopt this perspective, your body will thank you!
+Humor is a tool used by the brain to help manage and redirect a hyper-stress response.
+We know that having a good belly laugh brings full-bodied feelings of relief.
+And sometimes finding humor in the absurdity of a situation can make it feel less daunting.

 Our bodies react viscerally to a humorous experience.
 In the wake of a hearty laugh, chemicals are released throughout the entire body that works to heal and relax our biological system – meaning our cells relate to laughter as natural medicine.

+Laughter helps to relieve the physical symptoms of stress.
 When you laugh, the muscles in your core tense up.
 This tension temporarily increases your circulation and blood pressure.
-However, in the immediate wake of a good chuckle, this muscular tension dissolves.
-Therefore, your heart rate and blood pressure decrease, leaving in their wake a feeling of holistic relaxation, and this stimulation helps to relieve the physical symptoms of stress.
+But then, in the immediate wake of a good chuckle, the tension dissolves.
+This leads to your heart rate and blood pressure decreasing, inspiring a feeling of holistic relaxation.

 [Like what you’re reading?
 Sign up here for The BrainWire Bulletin to get stories like this (and much more!) delivered straight to your inbox every other week.]

 On a more microscopic level, laughter releases a flood of endorphins.
 Endorphins are naturally occurring “feel-good” chemicals that have the ability to not only relieve stress but also alleviate pain.
-We also know that laughter decreases the presence of stress hormones, and promotes the function of immune cells and antibodies, therefore providing an extra boost in immune function.
+We also know that laughter decreases the presence of stress hormones, and promotes the function of immune cells and antibodies.
+So a good chuckle also provides an extra boost in immune function!

-And there are cognitive benefits of laughter.
+And there are cognitive benefits of laughter, too.
 Often after indulging in something humorous, it is easier to conceptualize situations with a “big picture” perspective.
-Shifting into this mindset can lead you to perceive things as less immediately threatening.
-This allows the brain to realistically consider information that previously was categorized as overwhelming, leading to more rational and productive decision making.
+Shifting into this mindset can help you perceive things as less immediately threatening.
+With this more spacious perspective, the brain can realistically consider information that previously was categorized as overwhelming, leading to more rational and productive decision making.

-When daily life feels more serious, laughter can stop negative emotions in their tracks and replace them with feelings of gratitude, presence, and abundance.
-And a positive attitude is much more resilient and adaptive and can lead to more constructive problem-solving strategies in the long term.
+When daily life feels heavy, laughter can stop negative emotions in their tracks and replace them with feelings of gratitude, presence, and abundance.
+A positive attitude is more resilient and adaptive, leading to more constructive problem-solving strategies in the long term.

 One of the most profound outcomes of laughing is that it can foster deep social connection.
-Sharing a moment of joy with another person, in the midst of something so difficult, is truly unifying.
-Staying connected with loved ones is incredibly crucial at this time.
-Sharing a joke helps to diffuse conflict, and maintain alliances with those who matter most.
+Sharing a moment of joy with another person, especially in the midst of something difficult, is truly unifying.
+Sharing a joke helps to diffuse tension, and maintain connection with those who matter most.

 Have any more to add?
 Let us know in the comments below.

-Ultimately, it is important to try to maintain a grounded perspective in the midst of what feels like chaos.
-And maintaining humor and laughter can provide extra feelings of buoyancy that may very well carry you through to the other side.
+Ultimately, it is important to try to keep a grounded perspective in the midst of what feels like chaos.
+Provide yourself with some extra buoyancy by maintaining your humor and prioritizing a little bit of laughter.